 “Weather and the Decision to Go Solar: Evidence on Costly Cancellations” Journal of the Association of Environmental and Resource Economists (2020), 7(1), 1-33.

-“Jobs at Risk: Sea Level Rise, Coastal Flooding, and Local Economies” (with Margaret Walls and Sophie Pesek)
+“Jobs at Risk: Sea Level Rise, Coastal Flooding, and Local Economies” with Sophie Pesek, Margaret Walls, and Celso Ferreira.
+In submission.

-“Negative Rebound: Fuel Economy Standards and Miles Traveled”
+“Negative Rebound: Fuel Economy Standards and Miles Traveled” with Mark Jacobsen

 RFF explainer, Climate Scenario Analysis 101 (April 10, 2023).